KevSed/LearningByDoing/vim/README.md

 see :h i_CTRL-V
 ```
 Example:
-^v Esc will produce  which is represented in vim as esc character, same with Enter, Backspace, ...
+^v Esc will produce ^[ which is represented in vim as esc character, same with Enter, Backspace, ...
 This is very usefull when writing one line commands like:
 ```
-:norm 0 i HelloAWorld.
+:norm 0 i Hello^[AWorld.
 ```
 This goes to every line and executes above command with Esc after Hello.
 ### ASCII Code